DMVis/DMVis/documentation/utils/DataUtils.md

 To use the data utility, you will need a dataset prepared, either through a URL or a local file.
 The data utility can parse CSV and JSON files.
 The parsed data is stored in an instance of the `DataUtils` class.
 The class has a set of attributes and functions that help with data manipulation.

-The `DataUtils` class can be initalized with an optional boolean parameter `includeId`.
+The `DataUtils` class can be initialized with an optional boolean parameter `includeId`.
 This parameter determines whether the data should include an ID column.
 This is used for visualisations that require a unique identifier for each row.
-The value can be set when creating an instance of the `DataUtils` class by using `new DataUtils(true)`.
+The value can be set when creating an instance of the `DataUtils` class using `new DataUtils(true)`.

 The example below can be used to parse a CSV file and log the parsed data, with the `includeId` parameter not set, which defaults to `false`: